it-novum/openITCOCKPIT-documentation/en/docs/installation.md

     - Bullseye (11)
 - Enterprise Linux
     - Red Hat 8
+    - Red Hat 9

 ## arm64 / Raspberry Pi
 openITCOCKPIT and all components are also available for arm64 processors and the Raspberry Pi.

 The installation is the same as for a 64-bit system with an AMD or Intel processor.
-If you want to use a Raspberry Pi system, the [64-Bit Version von Raspberry Pi OS](https://downloads.raspberrypi.org/raspios_arm64/images/) must be used.
+If you want to use a Raspberry Pi system, the [64-Bit version of the Raspberry Pi OS](https://downloads.raspberrypi.org/raspios_arm64/images/) must be used.

 ## Adding the repository
 ### Ubuntu